 December 31, 2015

 Cyber crime is on the rise.
-According to a 2014 study by the Ponemon Institute, 43 percent of companies surveyed reported that they had experienced a data breach within the last year.
+According to a 2014 study by the Ponemon Institute, 43% of companies surveyed reported that they had experienced a data breach within the last year.
 With the rising risk of cyber attack, there is consequently also an increase in the number of jobs available to fight the threat.
 Cyber security is an appealing field for technologically savvy job seekers who want to protect sensitive online data through actions such as risk assessment and defensive strategy building.

 If you're interested in both technology and strategy, cyber security could be a good fit for your career ambitions.
 The field is a bit of a cat-and-mouse scenario, where cyber security professionals are in a race to stay one step ahead of hackers by anticipating their next moves and countering before they strike.
 Employment for those with cyber security certification vary from jobs such as security analyst and source code auditor to computer crime investigator and forensics expert.
 If you need training that works with your schedule and lifestyle, consider furthering your career by earning a cyber security degree online from Southern New Hampshire University.